wurthless-elektroniks/tv-desecrator/docs/manual/diagnostics.md

 The TV Desecrator always gives the OSD priority over the injected RGB picture, but it doesn't explain why the MICOM keeps the blanking signal asserted.

-Workaround is to fit a switch on the MICOM blanking line.
+The workaround is to switch the MICOM blanking signal off when RGB is on.

 ### Injected RGB picture off-center